viveknel/ctd-claude-db/library_index.md

 book's Appendix I and Chapter Five conversion guide exist specifically to let material move between the two.

+## Same author, different library
+`realms-of-gods-and-dreams` shares an author with a book in a separate *Kindred of the East* library that may be present alongside this one:
+*Kindred of the East: The Relentless Age*, a fan-made Vampire: The Masquerade supplement credited to "hsienfan."
+The credits pages of both books match closely — "Written by: Sebastian Noh (Hsienfan) / Developed
+by: Sebastian Noh, with assistance from RPGnet" here versus "Written By: hsienfan / Developed By: hsienfan, with assistance from RPGnet" there, plus the same named collaborators (Coco Vanille, Tommy Lee) — and `realms-of-gods-and-dreams` itself cites *The Relentless Age*'s Storytelling chapter by name for cultural-sensitivity guidance.
+This is authorial/stylistic connective tissue only, not a setting link: the two books are unrelated continuities (one Changeling-line, one Vampire- line), and nothing in either implies shared canon.
+See `realms-of-gods-and-dreams/book_index.md` and `realms-of-gods-and-dreams/README.md` for the full comparison.

 ## Cross-book query examples
 ```
 python3 scripts/query_library.py c20-core/book_chunks.db realms-of-gods-and-dreams/book_chunks.db "search terms"